-Please contact me for references, fees, and information about my presentations, which can be shaped to fit the needs of the listeners.
-My workshop topics include:
+Jeannine enjoys speaking about her love of reading and writing at schools, libraries, or conferences.
+Please contact her for fees and information about her presentations, which can be shaped to fit the needs of the listeners.

 Tell me the Details

-In this workshop, I show ways to use images to bring vitality to writing and ways to develop topics using fictional devices such as dialogue, metaphors, and story arcs.
+In this workshop, Jeannine shows ways to use images to bring vitality to writing and ways to develop topics using fictional devices such as dialogue, metaphors, and story arcs.